Cost of Attendance Adjustments Policy

 Computer and Technology Purchase

-The Student Financial Aid office will consider costs associated with the purchase of a laptop computer, portable tablet, CPU, monitor, printer and other reasonable hardware/software.
-Proof that the student made the purchase is required.
-Please attach receipts with the student's name as the purchaser for this equipment.
-The receipts must be submitted prior to the disbursement of aid for this purchase along with a Technology Purchase Cost of Attendance Appeal form (PDF).
+The Student Financial Aid office will consider costs associated with the purchase of a laptop, desktop, portable tablet, CPU, monitor, printer, academically-related hardware/software and extended warranty.
+Please attach receipts with the item(s) purchased, the date and the cost.
+The receipt must be submitted prior to the disbursement of aid for this purchase along with a Technology Purchase Cost of Attendance Appeal form (PDF).

 The student financial aid cost of attendance includes an allowance for medical/dental expenses and health insurance.
 It is KU Medical Center policy that all students provide proof of health insurance, and cost of attendance adjustments will be considered only for those students complying with that policy.

 Cost of attendance adjustments can be made for the purchase of health insurance; however, the Student Financial Aid Office will not consider costs that exceed the student health insurance policy.